Hash-Studios/Prism/README.md

 </div>
 <a href='https://play.google.com/store/apps/details?id=com.hash.prism&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Prism UI Mockup' src='demo/Prism_Mockup.png'/></a>

 Prism offers an exclusive collection of wallpapers that are beautifully hand-crafted for your very specific device.
 This exclusive collection is hand-picked from all around the world to give you the best illustration, graphics, and photographs that look amazing in any setup that you want.
+Now Prism also offers an exclusive range of home screen setups, that you can simply apply.
+Each setup includes a wallpaper, an icon pack and a widget.

 Prism relies on its Community and [WallHaven](https://wallhaven.cc/help/api) and [Pexels](https://www.pexels.com/api/) APIs as its source of beautiful and large collection of Wallpapers.
 By utilizing their API, it provides the user with a fast and smooth experience filled with subtle animations and minimal design.
 The main goal of Prism is to make the smartphone customization experience, smooth and easy, yet giving the users amazing wallpapers, and features like downloading infinite (as much your storage allows) wallpapers or sharing the ones they like with others.